ChatGPT for Virtual Assistants: Complete Guide to Use Cases, Prompts & Workflows (2026)

 Plan | Price | Best For | Key VA Features | Limitation |

-The right plan depends entirely on how you intend to integrate ChatGPT for virtual assistants into your daily operations, occasional use justifies Free, daily operational use justifies Plus immediately.
+The right plan depends entirely on how you intend to integrate ChatGPT into your daily operations — occasional use justifies Free or Go, daily operational use justifies Plus immediately.

 The Plus plan at $20/month is the operational threshold for VAs using ChatGPT as a daily work tool.

-Custom GPTs — pre-configured AI assistants you build for specific recurring tasks.
-A “Client Email Drafting GPT” that already knows your tone guidelines, your client roster, and your communication standards produces better outputs than a generic ChatGPT prompt every time.
+Custom GPTs — pre-configured AI assistants built for specific recurring tasks.
+A “Client Email Drafting GPT” that already knows your tone guidelines, your client roster, and your communication standards produces better outputs than a generic prompt every time.
+Custom GPTs are the single most impactful Plus-only feature for VAs — Memory and web search are now available on Free, but Custom GPTs remain exclusive to Plus and above.

 The Free plan is appropriate for: